mattroseman/tech-blog/content/resume/resume.md

 ### Hubspot
 **May 2021 - Nov 2022** | Backend Software Engineer | Remote

-I worked on the Content Setup team, which was responsible for the transfering of user's blogs, knowledge bases, and site pages from their old sites into their HubSpot CMS.
+I worked on the Content Setup team, which was responsible for the transferring of user's blogs, knowledge bases, and site pages from their old sites into their HubSpot CMS.

 - **Form Extractor**: Built extractor to scrape forms off customer's website and add to their HubSpot CMS
-  - Wrote heuristic algorithm able to accurately extract human readable labels associated from forms.
+  - Wrote a heuristic algorithm able to accurately extract human readable labels associated from forms.
 Worked on most major third party form builders.
 - **Web Crawler**: Debugged and worked with a web crawler built on Internet Archive's Heretrix crawler, used throughout HubSpot
 - **Debugging**: Debugging system primarily responsible for orchestrating customer's import of content from **99% to 99.99% availability**
 - **Work Environment**: Worked remotely in a strongly asynchronous work environment: involved being communicative while taking ownership of the tasks assigned to me